June 5, 2023

 “If we can show people the way to clean energy that doesn't create climate change and pollute the environment... that creates a flywheel of public support behind doing environmental good.”

-The critical moment for sustainability at Boyne came in 2019, when Kircher, Boyne’s president, attended the first annual Mountain Towns 2030 Net Zero Summit in Park City, Utah.
+The critical moment for sustainability at Boyne came in 2019, when Stephen Kircher, Boyne’s president, attended the first annual Mountain Towns 2030 Net Zero Summit in Park City, Utah.
 There, alongside leaders of the three other largest ski resort corporations in North America, he committed publicly to net zero by 2030.

-“I think the ski industry is the canary in the coal mine,” the Park Record (https://www.parkrecord.com/news/competing-ski-industry-officials-present-united-front-on-climate-at-park-city-summit/) quoted Kircher as saying.
+“I think the ski industry is the canary in the coal mine,” the Park Record quoted Kircher as saying.
 “We’re not a big industry relative to the global economy, but we power something that can make loud noise and drive change.”

-In June 2021, those companies — which together own 77 ski resorts — announced what became the Mountain Collaborative for Climate Action (https://www.mountaincollab.com/), a joint pledge to incorporate sustainable practices, aggressively pursue renewable energy, advocate for climate action at all policy levels, and leverage their purchasing power and economies of scale to fight climate change.
+In June 2021, those companies — which together own 77 ski resorts — announced what became the Mountain Collaborative for Climate Action , a joint pledge to incorporate sustainable practices, aggressively pursue renewable energy, advocate for climate action at all policy levels, and leverage their purchasing power and economies of scale to fight climate change.

-None of this indicates a halt or even a slowdown in development in the fast-growing community of Big Sky or at the resort, itself.
+None of this indicates a halt or even a slowdown in development in the fast-growing community of Big Sky or at the resort itself.
 Instead, it’s a new way of doing business, led by Kircher, driven by people like Amy Fonte, and supported by the web of relationships Amy and her peers are building right now.

 “A lot of these climate change actions aren't overnight,” said Courtney Jones, the resort’s controller and Fonte’s direct manager.
 “These are [multi-year] projects that she has to plan for in advance.
-If we are going to get our fleet electrified, we need to be thinking about how to get the infrastructure in now, so that three or four years down the road when it’s available, we can get it done quickly.”
+If we are going to get our fleet electrified, we need to be thinking about how to get the infrastructure in now so that three or four years down the road, when it’s available, we can get it done quickly.”

-While Fonte’s work is in its early days, she’s already received national recognition, helping earn Big Sky Resort a NSAA Golden Eagle Award for Community and Partnerships (https://www.nsaa.org/NSAA/Awards/Golden_Eagle_Awards.aspx).
+While Fonte’s work is in its early days, she’s already received national recognition, helping earn Big Sky Resort a NSAA Golden Eagle Award for Community and Partnerships .

 Back at the Huntley loading dock, that means Fonte is working with the mail crew manager to divert magazines to the BASE community center or the local school; helping the woman in charge of purchasing explore more sustainable options and establish electronics recycling and uniform donation programs; and assisting the maintenance team to find rebates or other savings for Energy Star appliances.
 She attends meetings with the food and beverage directors, mountain operations, and construction, always reminding people she’s there as a resource.